JohT/code-graph-analysis-pipeline/COMMANDS.md

 ### Notes

-- Be sure to use Java 17 for Neo4j v5 and Java 11 for Neo4j v4
+- Be sure to use Java 21 for Neo4j v2025, Java 17 for v5 and Java 11 for v4.
+Details see [Neo4j System Requirements / Java](https://neo4j.com/docs/operations-manual/current/installation/requirements/#deployment-requirements-java).
 - Use your own initial Neo4j password
 - For more details have a look at the script [analyze.sh](./scripts/analysis/analyze.sh)